 For people who apply to the EU Settlement Scheme but do that late (after the deadline by which they were supposed to have applied), there is a special concession.
 It means the period of residence after they reached the deadline, but before they made their application, is always treated as lawful residence.
-This was announced by the Department for Education in a policy paper titled 'Access to student finance in England: late applications to the EU Settlement Scheme' on 6 October 2021 (www.gov.uk/government/publications/student-finance-eligibility-2021-to-2022-academic-year):
+This was announced by the UK Government in an England Department for Education policy paper titled 'Access to student finance in England: late applications to the EU Settlement Scheme' on 6 October 2021 (www.gov.uk/government/publications/student-finance-eligibility-2021-to-2022-academic-year):